The GitHub Pages version of this Blog is still a work in progress. For a better viewing experience, view the source code for this blog here on GitHub.

 {

-#define _PC_LINK_MAX _PC_LINK_MAX
+_PC_LINK_MAX#define _PC_LINK_MAX _PC_LINK_MAX

-#define _PC_MAX_CANON _PC_MAX_CANON
+_PC_MAX_CANON#define _PC_MAX_CANON _PC_MAX_CANON

-#define _PC_MAX_INPUT _PC_MAX_INPUT
+_PC_MAX_INPUT#define _PC_MAX_INPUT _PC_MAX_INPUT

 .